makerdao/governance-manual/governance/executive-proxies.md

 An executive proxy is a smart contract that sits between the Maker Protocol executive spell and a ‘ProxySpell’ smart contract that triggers a set of actions meant to update or configure an external-to-maker set of smart contracts, such as Spark Protocol.

 Unlike the PauseProxy, an executive proxy is not granted any permissions over the core contracts of the Maker Protocol.
-Instead it is granted permissions over an external protocol, like Spark.
+Instead, it is granted permissions over an external protocol, like Spark.

 A key detail of this implementation is that the executive proxy cannot take any action unless it is triggered through a Maker Core executive spell (which can only be done when it is voted to the ‘hat’ by MKR holders).